AdobeDocs/campaign.en/help/v8/dev/architecture.md

 You can export and import packages from one environment to another.

-:[!DNL :arrow_upper_right:]: Learn more about packages in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/working-with-data-packages.html)
+[!DNL :arrow_upper_right:] Learn more about packages in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/working-with-data-packages.html)

 ## Mid-sourcing deployment{#mid-sourcing-deployment}